ScottKirvan/ScooterUtils/README.md

 your Engine's main *Plugins* folder so it's available to all your future editing sessions.

-If you are new to programming in UE4, please see the official [Programming Guide](https://docs.unrealengine.com/en-US/Programming/Plugins/index.html)!
+If you are new to programming in UE, please see the official [Programming Guide](https://docs.unrealengine.com/en-US/Programming/Plugins/index.html)!
 The plugin development workflow is really very impressive, and if you've